MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### Configure Networking

-<a name=vswitch></a>Each container will need to be attached to a virtual switch in order to communicate over a network.
+<a name=vswitch></a>Each container needs to be attached to a virtual switch in order to communicate over a network.
 A virtual switch is created with the `New-VMSwitch` command.
 Containers support a virtual switch with type `External` or type `NAT`.
 For more information on container networking see [Windows Container Networking](../management/container_networking.md).

 This example creates a virtual switch with the name “Virtual Switch”, a type of NAT, and Nat Subnet of 172.16.0.0/12.